aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ______________________________________________________________________________________________________________________________
 ### Own a copy of this work
 Is possible to request ownership or licencing of any of the PCB designs publicly available here.
 Owners will get a more porfessional PCB without usage of any fast depyment PCB modules available elsewhere on the internet and instead with specific components built into the PCB.
 See snapshot below for an example and preview of one recenlty deployed.

-All PCBs are CE certified ready, meaning the buyer can certify the PCB and use the CE certification watermark on its products and services. if you like to own one, contact me for more details at mtpsilva@gmail.com
+All PCBs are CE ready, meaning the buyer can certify the PCB and use the CE certification watermark on its products and services. if you like to own one, contact me for more details at mtpsilva@gmail.com

 ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/ownApcb.png)